Traumatic Brain Injury Lawyer in Dallas (TBI)

 What Is the Time Limit for Filing a Brain Injury Lawsuit in Texas?

 Under the Texas statute of limitations, you usually have only two years from the date you suffered a brain injury to file a lawsuit against the parties at fault for causing your injuries and losses.
 If you wait too long to file a lawsuit, you risk that the trial court will dismiss your case for being untimely.
+Working with experienced traumatic brain injury attorneys is important, as they can help you handle the legal system and ensure all deadlines are met.
 That makes it essential to speak with a Dallas brain injury lawyer as soon as possible to begin the process of preparing your claim so you can file a lawsuit on time.

 Talk to a Dallas Brain Injury Lawyer Today

 After you have suffered a brain injury in Dallas through no fault of yours, let The Wilhite Law Firm fight for the financial recovery you need and deserve.
-Contact us today for a free, no-obligation consultation with one of our Dallas brain injury lawyers.
+Contact us today for a free, no-obligation consultation with one of our Dallas traumatic brain injury lawyers.
+Our law firm’s experienced team of lawyers can get you the compensation you deserve.